 Much like helping our children learn to read, keep the review experience as positive as possible.

-When your child consistently hears and interacts with music, they develop a sense of what sounds good and what they like to listen to.
-It also gives your child an auditory vocabulary (or lexicon) that will inspire their own playing!
+When students consistently hear and interact with music, they develop a sense of what sounds good and what they like to listen to.
+It also gives students an auditory vocabulary (or lexicon) that will inspire their own playing!

-In our home, this exposure to a wide variety of music has led to some fun consequences.
+In our home, listening to a wide variety of music has led to some fun consequences.

-Our twins will often sing different lyrics to songs.
-“I am having cer-eal.
+When our twins were a bit older, they often sang different lyrics to songs.
+One morning it was, “I am having cer-eal.
 Yes!
 I’m going to have cereal.
 For my break-fast.
 This morning!”
 All sung to the tune of “We’re Not Gonna Take It (Anymore)” by Twisted Sister.
+I still have no idea where they heard the song.

-Or, we have impromptu dance parties which can start for the strangest reasons.
+Or, we had impromptu dance parties which started for the strangest reasons.
 One of the boys will do something that reminds him of a song, like “Fly Like an Eagle” by the Steve Miller Band and this ends up to a full out dance party by the time we get to “Heard It Through the Grapevine” by Creedence Clearwater Revival.
 (Though the Marvin Gaye version holds a special place in my heart.)

 Plus, it just is not a true road trip until we have changed the chorus of “Sweet Home Alabama” to “sweet home Alberta”.
 Bonus points if we are driving past the border at the time.

-These are the memories that our twins will remember when they get older.
+These are the memories that our twins will remember as they continue to get older.
 Not the chores or doing homework.
 Even though all those things need to get done as well.

-At Must Love Music, students are asked at various points during the year (including after a break in lessons) for a personal musical goal they have.
+In our Must Love Music online piano studio, students are asked at various points during the year (including after a break in lessons) for a personal musical goal they have.
 It could be a particular song to learn, mastering a set number of songs, or improve in a particular skill set.

-While your child’s teacher will probably spend a short portion of time discussing this with your child, a little time at home really helps.
+While we spend a short portion of time discussing this, a little time at home before lessons really helps.

 “What is ONE thing you like to accomplish in piano lessons?”